Construction and Cabinetmaking Required Courses

 | 5 CR

-This is a lab/shop/theory application focuses on finishing and fine tolerances of the cabinet making trade.
-This course will provide the skills needed for advanced production cabinetmaking, including materials cut lists, ordering, setting up machines for production cabinetmaking, assembly as well as production wood finishes.
-PREREQUISITE: 32410302 Cabinet and Furniture Making 2.
+This is a lab/shop/theory application course that focuses on finishing and fine tolerances of the cabinet making trade.
+This course will provide the skills needed for advanced production cabinetmaking, including material cut lists, ordering, setting up machines for production cabinetmaking, assembly as well as production wood finishes.

 32410335